asavinov/sc-web/README.md

 * Copy the content of the dist folder to web server, e.g., htdocs of Apache httpd
 * Start the web server
-* Start DataCommandr REST server
+* Start Data Commandr REST server

 # Run

 * Open browser
-* Open a web page at URL served by the web server, e.g., http://dc.conceptoriented.com
+* Open a web page at URL served by the web server, e.g., http://conceptoriented.com

 # Workarounds and temporary changes